NoBusiness Records: Practices

 Writer Peter Margasak praised NoBusiness's "DIY spirit and passion," and noted that their focus on free jazz can be seen as a response to the fact that, after the Soviet era in Lithuania, "jazz lost its subversive status," and "commercial treacle came flooding in."
 The label has consistently focused on quality and attention to detail; Mikailionis stated: "We don't want to release music only for the sake of releasing it.
 That's why we put great attention to the selection of the projects planned for the future."

 Since its inception, NoBusiness has issued both CDs and vinyl records.
 According to Mikailionis, "Visual aesthetic enjoyment combined with the process of listening to vinyl makes it a much greater pleasure for us than listening to a CD."
 Most releases can also be downloaded in digital format.

 Reception

 Clifford Allen of All About Jazz called NoBusiness Records "a startlingly active imprint with an extraordinary deep catalogue," and wrote that the label "has clearly emerged as the current cultural ambassador for Lithuania."
 Writers for The Free Jazz Collective praised the fact that, "over the years, NoBusiness has been dedicated to unearthing and releasing long-unheard music from a number of musicians," and noted that the Sam Rivers Archive Series "looks to be a beautiful physical manifestation of the love and respect that NoBusiness Record's Danas Mikailionis has for NYC loft era free jazz."
 Author Daniel Fischlin stated that the label is "devoted to an impressive catalogue of performers working across free jazz and improvised music and expanding the space for non-commercial creative voicings that disrupt mainstream music."

-NoBusiness releases have received praise and end-of-year awards from The New York Times, the BBC, DownBeat, The Wire, The New York City Jazz Record, Tom Hull, NPR, JazzTimes, Point of Departure, Dusted, Cadence, and Jazz Word.
-In 2012, Ed Hazell was an ASCAP Deems Taylor Award recipient for his liner notes for Billy Bang's Survival Ensemble - Black Man's Blues.